src-d/code-annotation/README.md

 # Source Code Annotation Tool

-Training Machine Learning models often require large datasets to be duly annotated.
+Training Machine Learning models often requires large datasets to be duly annotated.
 The nature of these annotations vary depending on the dataset considered: they can be the number to be recognized in the [MNIST dataset](http://yann.lecun.com/exdb/mnist/), the coordinates of the box containing the objects to be identified in an object detection problem, etc.